husseinabuammar24-cloud/rail-powerbi-dashboarding/README.md

 ### Connection Setup Used
 **Scenario A — Azure Cloud DB:** `Get Data → Azure → Azure SQL Database`, connecting directly to the Azure SQL Server holding the `liveboard_records`, `stations`, and `vehicles` tables.
 A local SQLite dataset (Scenario B) was used only during early Sprint 1 development and is not part of the final dashboard.

+Since the iRail API was used instead of an official SNCB endpoint, [Azure Portal](https://portal.azure.com/#home) was connected to Power BI Service to pull in the Azure SQL data collected from the 5 polled stations.

 > ⚠️ **Data Source Note:** Live data is sourced from the **[iRail API](https://docs.irail.be/)**, a community-run public transport API for Belgium, rather than an official SNCB/NMBS endpoint.
 Because iRail's liveboard data is queried per station, only a limited set of stations (Leuven, Brussel-Centraal, Antwerpen-Centraal, Gent-Sint-Pieters, Liège-Guillemins) were polled for this project, rather than the full national network.

 ### Data Model (Star Schema)